Concord has been rated one of the safest and best places to live - not only in New Hampshire, but in the country.

 YP of the month -

 Each month the CYPN Steering Committee recommends a young professional in the community it thinks readers would enjoy getting to know better.
-Check out our August “Young Professional of the Month,” Joseph Conti.
+Meet our June “Young Professional of the Month,” Katharine Woodman-Maynard.

 CYPN is sustained through the active participation of committee members.
 These young professionals go above and beyond their every day responsibilities to make each CYPN activity beneficial for all.
 Choose an area that you'd like to contribute, and let us know how you'd like to be involved.
 Contact the Chamber at firstname.lastname@example.org or (603) 224-2508.